 Instructions

-- Cover the chicken and beef with water and bring to a boil
+- Cover the chicken and beef with water and bring to a boil, then simmer until cooked through.
+Let the meat cool, then shred it.

-- In the same oil (you may need to add a bit more) add the chopped onion, pepper, tomato, and garlic
+- In the same oil, adding more if necessary, sauté the chopped onion, pepper, tomato, and garlic and cook until softened and sauce-like.

-- Add the diced potatoes and cover for 15 minutes while simmering (a more traditional way is to fry the potatoes separately, but this is a bit more healthy)
+- Add the diced potatoes, cover, and simmer for 15 minutes.
+(It's traditional to fry the potatoes separately, but this is a bit more healthy.)

-- Uncover after 15 minutes and allow to simmer until the potatoes are cooked through
+- Uncover after 15 minutes and continue simmering until the potatoes are cooked through.
+Enjoy!

 Nutrition